thethirdman/trust/README.md

   * unit-testing the incremental Damerau-Levenshtein distance algorithm.

 ### Is the Damerau-Levenshtein distance based spell-checker accurate ?
 When is it not?
+This is an interesting approach, but it does not take into account the keyboard layout.
+For instance, "wirkd" could be considered close the "world" since the mistake is a shift of the right-hand on the keyboard.

 ### Why did we implement a Patricia Trie (Radix Trie)?
 A Patricia Trie is well known for its good performance and memory efficiency.
 Thus it was the most appealing data structure choice given the assignment constraints.

 ### If we need an accurate spell-checking, how could we automate the choice of the maximal distance between the requested word and the dictionary words?
+  * The distance can depend on the length of the word to check.
+This way, the number of allowed errors is proportional to the word length
+  * Another approach could be to associate with each word of the dictionnary a mean error distance.
+Then we use this mean error as a maximum distance between the requested word and the dictionary words.

 ### Further improvements?
 **trust** can be improved in several ways: